algorandfoundation/fnet-scripts/README.md

 Check genesis ID from goal node `goal node status`

+`update.sh` can be used to automate resetting your node along with the neetwork.

-**⚠️ IF you are not using systemd, you need to adapt update.sh to stop and start your node when the network resets**
+**⚠️ IF you are not using systemd, you need to adapt `update.sh` to stop and start your node when the network resets**

 ## Table of Contents